Myrythm/Insurance-Charge-Prediction-using-Linear-Regression/README.md

 # Insurance Charges Prediction using Linear Regression

-This repository contains code for predicting insurance costs using linear regression.
+This repository contains code for predicting insurance charge using linear regression.
 The model is trained on a dataset containing information such as age, BMI, smoking habits, region, etc., to predict the insurance charges for individuals.

 ## Dataset